 Warning: High doses of 1.5-6g per day can lead to skin flushing, itching, dryness, rashes, liver damage, and elevated blood sugar levels.
 Possible interaction with diabetics and those with high blood pressure should.

 Natural sources: Peanuts, brewer’s yeast, fish, and whole grains.

 100mg 2-3x a day.
 (4-7% ginsenosides)

-Chinese believe in improved libido and sexual function.
+Chinese believe this improves libido and function.
 Relieves stress and high blood pressure.
 Also has been used to treat chronic fatigue syndrome and diabetes.
-May take a few months of daily supplements to see full benefits.xvi
+May take a few months of daily supplements to see full benefits.(xvi)

 Anyone with uncontrolled high blood pressure, heart disease, or diabetes should check with a doctor first.
 Can cause sweating or irritability.